Spotting

 Kalaeloa Airport (John Rodgers Field) [JRF/PHJR]

-Located in Kapolei, the former Naval Air Station Barbers Point is primarily used for general aviation, since it was deactivated in 1999.
-On occasion, there are airliner delivery flights to Asia, or ferry flights that transit through JRF going to or from the US mainland.
+Located in Kapolei on O‘ahu's west side, the former Naval Air Station Barbers Point is primarily used for general aviation, since it was deactivated in 1999, and handed over to the State of Hawaiʻi.
+Occasionally, there are airliner delivery flights to Asia, or ferry flights that transit through JRF going to or from the US mainland.

-Fixed Base Operator, Million Air, constructed a fuel farm, west of the former air museum.
-An FBO facility near the fuel farm is scheduled for construction.
+Fixed Base Operator, Million Air, constructed a fuel farm, west of the former air museum, and is the sole FBO for JRF.
+Million Air has an FBO facility that is scheduled for construction.

 On the south end of JRF, is the Coast Guard Air Station Barbers Point, which houses the 14th District's aircraft that comprises of HC-130Js and HH-65s.